-- ADVANCE SUBMISSION CRITIQUE: Romance, commercial fiction; first 10 pages, double-spaced; cover letter
+- ADVANCE SUBMISSION CRITIQUE: Fiction, mystery; practical and narrative nonfiction; first 10 pages, double-spaced, cover letter

 MARLA MILLER is an author and freelance editor.
 She wrote for the OC Register’s lifestyle magazine for 16 years before becoming founding editor-in-chief of an O.C. coastal lifestyle magazine.
 Her first book, All American Girls, the only authorized biography of the iconic World Cup/Gold Medal winning U.S Women’s National Soccer Team, was published by Simon & Schuster in 1999, and her sports oriented columns appeared in Oxygen.com.
 Marla launched MarketingtheMuse Workshops in 2003, motivated by her recognition that most traditionally published authors receive little help from “big house” marketing departments.
 Her experience in the entrepreneurial author movement includes “with author” bylines for two indie books, The Booty Bible and Decode the Black Box of Group Health Insurance, along with her own Days Gone By and first e-novel, Deadly Little Secrets, published under MarketingtheMuse Publications.
 MarlaMiller.com is a resource center for writers with emphasis on marketing information in publishing/epublishing.